SnappyJumper/Measure-Up/README.md

 * As a user, I want the website to save a history of what I have converted.

 * As a user, I want to be able to access this tool on different devices.

+### Colour Scheme

+The colours used throughout the project are as follows:

+* #FFFFFF for the heading text

+* #000000 for the boarders and the main body text

+* #4A5123 for the background colour of the header and footer.
+Also in the box shadow colour of the workspace on larger screens.

+* #996515 for the background colour of the welcome message and in the accordion tab.
+Also found in the buttons and input box, when interacted with, and as part of the box shadow colour of the workspace on larger screens.

+* #9A351E for the start, conversion and submit buttons as part of a radial-gradient.
+Also in the hovers for the social media links.

+* #DD2D2D for the start, conversion and submit buttons as part of a radial-gradient.

+* #606060 for the box shadow on the header and the accordion tab.

+* #fff and #D6D6E7 are found in the input box

+The shades of green and gold add a feel of elegance to the site, while the shades of red add a nice contrast and make the buttons stand out.

+### Typography

+The main font used in the site is Poppins from Google Font with a back up of sans-serif, should it fail to load.
+Maname, also from Google Fonts, is used for all headings and subheadings including the logo.
+It is backed up by serif should it fail to load.

+### Wireframes